skycoin/cx/README.md

 ```

 In the example above, we define two custom types: *Point* and
 *Line*.
-As can be noted, Line is defined by two fields of type *Point*.
+The type line is defined by two fields of type
+*Point*, and the type *Point* is defined as coordinate defined by two
+fields of type *i32*.

+As a simple example, we create two methods called `print`, one for the
+type *Point* and another for the type *Line*.
+In the case of
+`Point.print`, we just print the two coordinates, and in
+the case of `Line.print` we print the coordinates of the two points
+that define the *Line* instance.

 ### Packages